Table of contents

 To check for battery performance spikes and what apps are draining your iPhone, follow these steps:

 To guard against possible cloning efforts, consider adding anti-spyware software to your device.
-Clario Anti Spy was created to protect your messages, location, contact list, photos and videos, etc., from unauthorized access.
-It runs on Android and iOS and offers an anti-spy setup, spyware scan, 24/7 human assistance, and so much more.
+Clario Anti Spy was created to protect your messages, location, contact list, photos, videos, etc., from unauthorized access.
+It runs on Android and iOS and offers an anti-spy setup, hidden app scan, 24/7 human assistance, and much more.

 Ensure regular software updates to patch vulnerabilities and keep your device secure against the latest threats.